philipsahli/django-golive/README.md

 What brings django-golive?
 --------------------------

-- Django management commands
+- Django-admin commands to deploy your project to a remote server(s)
-- Golive-Stacks (Configuration-Templates ready to use)
+- Preconfigured stacks (configuration templates ready to use)
 - Multiple environments handling (i.e. testing, production)